pennlabs/penn-courses/README.md

 This project isn't too useful without Penn course data.
-To load in course data, set the environment variables `API_KEY` and `API_SECRET` to the `Bearer` and `Token` credentials, respectively, that you recieve from the Penn OpenData API when you register for an API key.
+To load in course data, set the environment variables `API_KEY` and `API_SECRET` to the `Bearer` and `Token` credentials, respectively, that you receive from the Penn OpenData API when you register for an API key.
 After those have been set, run